 John’s wife, Dorothy, is a veterinarian with the Canadian Food Inspection Agency.
 Their son lived in Cusco, Peru for 10 years, and guides birding tours in many South American countries.
 Their daughter is currently teaching mathematics, science and physical education in Vancouver.

 All of his travels and love of outdoor activities have convinced John that increasing human population will continue to put pressure on natural spaces.
 He believes that the only way to protect such spaces so that our great-grandchildren’s great-grandchildren will be able to enjoy them is through preservation by land trusts and similar organizations.
-He is therefore an avid supporter of the Nature Conservancy of Canada and is proud to serve on the Board of the Northumberland Land Trust, where he is now President.
+He is therefore an avid supporter of the Nature Conservancy of Canada and is proud to serve on the Board of the Northumberland Land Trust.
 His responsibilities on the Board include regular e-mail communication with members, organizing the Wallace Birdathon, producing the quarterly newsletter, and acting as the Steward for the McEwen Reserve.
 He is grateful to all of our local supporters and encourages each of our members to persuade one more friend or family member to join us in our work to preserve significant natural, cultural and historical features of Northumberland County.

 George was born in the summer of ’48, the early days of the “Baby Boomers” as they came to be known.
 He survived a middle class existence in Scarborough and left at age 19 for university vowing never to return.
 He didn’t.
 At university, involvement in saving the world, ending war, peace symbols, long hair, a beard, folk concerts and the “summer of love” produced an education but not a degree.
 An interest in environmental issues has followed George all his life.